WeCareRemote/wcr-robots/README.md

 # Refugee_Bridge
-Bridging the gap between refugees and NGOs, strengthening both sides.
+Bridging the gap between refugees and NGOs, helping both sides.

 Sponsored by [we care remote](https://wcr.is/home)